Can You Appeal A PCS Decision?

 - Your case is either settled then or goes before the Judge for a formal hearing.

-- The Judge renders a decision at the hearing.
+- The Judge will render a decision within 20 days of the hearing date.